 Meanwhile, things are starting to go awry in the predator dinosaur compound.
 We are introduced to Owen Grady (Chris Pratt), who is an expert on animal life and is the trainer or alpha for the park’s raptors who always hunt in packs.
 Vic Hoskins is the head of security operations at Jurassic Park, but has another agenda: he believes that the predatory dinosaurs will make an excellent military weapon.
 Hoskins plots with Dr. Henry Wu (B. D. Wong), the geneticist who has created the dinosaurs at the park, to smuggle out some of their embryos so they can be sold to the military.
 Both Claire and Mr. Masrani ask Grady what he thinks about the preparations for the Indominus rex exhibit.
 Owen is very skeptical, pointing out that the beast has never socialized with any other animals on the island.
 When Owen arrives at the Indominus rex compound, the dinosaur seems to have gone missing, with claw marks going up the 40 foot wall.
 When they go inside to investigate, they discover that Indominus is capable of treachery, and it ambushes them, killing a couple of the park workers in the process.
 Owen believes that the Indominus should be killed because it is too dangerous to have around humans or any other species.
 But Masrani instead sends in a team to tranquilize Indominus.
 Tranquilizer guns are no match for the ferocious dinosaur, who quickly decimates the team.
 Now a general alarm is sent out to evacuate the northern regions of the park and have all guests return to the park compound.

-As Zach and Gray are riding through the wildlife area, suddenly all the dinosaur begin to run..
+As Zach and Gray are riding through the wildlife area, suddenly all the dinosaurs begin to run.

 Claire and Owen comfort a dying brontosaurus after it was attacked by the Indominus Rex.